-Stretching warms up your muscles and it keeps them healthy, strong and flexible.
+Stretching warms up your muscles and keeps them healthy, strong and flexible.
 This makes your body more resistant to injury because you can move more flexibly and your muscles can extend all the way more easily.
 That makes them less likely to get damaged from a sudden stretch or an exertion during swimming or any other exercise.
-Also, the initial warming up gets blood to your muscles and joints preparing them for exercise and making sure they have the resources you need to actually carry out the movements we’re going to ask you to do during your lesson.
+Also, the initial warming up gets blood to your muscles and joints preparing them for exercise and making sure they have the resources you need to carry out the movements we’re going to ask you to do during your lesson.

 It improves your posture